ichthyosaurus/sailfish-patch/MANPAGE.md

   Build RPM and tarball

 `-u, --update [RPMS]`
   Update the working directory with the latest sources, or import the patch if only a config file and a patch file called `unified_diff.patch` are found.
 Update the working directory with the latest sources.
-This needs a working ssh connection for downloading from official sources, i.e. packages not from OpenRepos.
+This needs a working SSH connection for downloading from official sources, i.e. packages not from OpenRepos.
 Optionally set `RPMS` to use already downloaded package files from the given directory.

 `-p, --publish-ssh`
   Publish and install patch on your device via SSH